dan-r/HomeAssistant-Ohme/README.md

     * Current Draw (Amps) - Current draw of connected car
     * CT Reading (Amps) - Reading from attached CT clamp
     * Accumulative Energy Usage (kWh) - Total energy used by the charger
-    * Next Smart Charge Slot - The next time your car will start charging according to the Ohme-generated charge plan
+    * Next Charge Slot Start - The next time your car will start charging according to the Ohme-generated charge plan
+    * Next Charge Slot End - The next time your car will stop charging according to the Ohme-generated charge plan
 * Switches (Settings) - Only options available to your charger model will show
     * Lock Buttons - Locks buttons on charger
     * Require Approval - Require approval to start a charge